kxk302/fruit_dataset_utilities/README.md

 # To map fruit labels to a 0 to 9 range

-There are 131 fruit labels in the original dataset.
-We have selected 10 of them.
-The labels for these 10 are in the range of 0 to 130.
-Since we have selected only 10 fruits and vegetables, we would like the labels be in the range of 0 to 9.
+There are 131 fruits and vegetables in the original dataset.
+The integer ID of labels for those are in the range of 0 to 130.
+Since we have selected only 10 fruits and vegetables, we want the integer ID of their labels to be in the range of 0 to 9.
 This can be done via the map.py script as follows:

 For training dataset, run the following command:
 ```